Paradoxdruid/eso-guides/index.md

   * With the increased Ult generation available to healers in U46, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.
   * Additionally, Pillagers was nerfed to 40% of it's former effectiveness, and the Pearls nerf reduces the ability to get those maximized pillager's ults.
   * However, it's still a unique buff, and I'm sure it will still see use.
-* Why worry about Major Force?
-Run Lucent Echoes and/or EC, have DPS players slot a spear ability, and you don't need Major Force at all.  **Why I don't recommend**:
-  * With the increased Ult generation available to Off Tanks in U46, "spammable" ult sets and ults become more useful, allowing high uptimes just from ult generation.
-An OT in Sax can have very high Major Force uptimes, especially if MT runs Horn as well.
-  * Aggressive Horn remains a unique stat buff and is worthwhile even if major force is less required.
-  * Focusing on buffs with previously low uptimes, like Major Berserk from Atronach, will lead to higher group DPS.
-  * For mid-tier groups, we expect a range of preparedness and sets from players.
-Reducing the need for EC, Lucent Echoes, etc makes the roster more accessible for less well geared-out players.

 **Other meta setups, in brief:**